-- Parking is validated.
-(See map at bottom of page.)
+Free Parking (See map at bottom of page.)

 - Each month’s topic is announced in our eNewsletter

-- Current meetings are listed under event to the left and in the calendar
+- Current meetings are listed under events on the right and in the calendar

 * Please note that there are always months with five Thursdays.
 The meeting is on that last (5th) Thursday of that month (except November & December when we have a combined meeting after Thanksgiving).